natcannon13/startup/README.md

     MongoDB can be used to store data.
     Credentials can be stored in environment variables to connect.
     Code can use the node mongodb package.
+Simon Login:
+    Authentication services take in a username and password password is encrypted with bcrypt, username is hid with uuid Usernames and passwords are stored in mongoDB.